sankeer28/Spedup-Slowed-MV/README.md

 ### [Replit Demo](https://replit.com/@SankeerthikanNi/Spedup-Slowed-MV)
-This will be much slower compared to running locally
+This will be much slower compared to running locally if using the free version of replit
 <details>
 <summary>
 Examples